madanyc/workfront-learn.en/help/administrator-fundamentals-program/project-templates/create-a-project-directly-from-a-template.md

 ---
-title: How to Create a Project from a Template
+title: Create a project directly from a template
 description: Learn how to create a project directly from a project template in [!DNL Adobe Workfront].
 ---
 # Create a project directly from a template